 There are many different pieces to solving a workforce shortage in a region.
-One piece, as identified in Region Nine’s Comprehensive Economic Development Strategy, is the support of educational attainment.
+One piece, as identified in Region Nine’s Comprehensive Economic Development Strategy ( 2016-2021 Region 9 Comprehensive Economic Development Strategy (1.9 MB)), is the support of educational attainment.
 Educational attainment can be achieved by utilization of programs that build the educational and workforce skills of individuals who did not achieve the skills by traditional means.
 Enhancing the skills of individuals within a community can help grow the potential labor force.

 One example of educational attainment efforts in the region is Adult Basic Education.
 Adult Basic Education (ABE) is a statewide educational program designed for adults to build basic literacy skills to become successfully employed.
 In Minnesota, ABE programs are housed under local school districts and are implemented through 48 regional ABE consortia.
 Region Nine is served by four ABE consortia.
 One example is the Mankato Area Adult Basic Education Consortium which covers six public school districts including: Mankato area, New Ulm, Lake Crystal, Sleepy Eye, St. Clair, and Maple River.